APCSA-Turin/final-project-benjamins266/Walkthrough.md

 ```java
 saveData(String data)
 ```
--saves the data into a text file
+- saves the data into a text file
 ### App.java
 - The runner class that will run the entire program
         Methods: